 3. Build loyalty and increase sales

 Good business is built on long-term customer relationships.
 Customer loyalty clubs are an established way of nurturing and developing customer relationships within retail.
 Today, more and more retailers focus their energy and resources on building entirely digital loyalty clubs, and are moving away from physical membership cards and mail.
 Sign up can often be as easy as sending an SMS to a short numer, which can be done at the register or at home.
-Traditional mail campaigns are replaced by email campaigns, which can be paired with well-targeted SMS campaigns to be greener, more cost-effective, and more easily tracked.
+Traditional email campaigns, can be paired with well-targeted SMS campaigns for better conversion.
+Its more cost-effective, and more easily tracked.

 4. Order confirmations and delivery notices

 Anyone who works with orders and deliveries in retail knows that what happens once an order is placed is as important as making the sale in the first place.
 Smooth and efficient delivery processes determine in large part how the customer experience is evaluated.
 Regardless of whether you work with e-commerce or in a sector where orders are placed in-store, and regardless of whether you’re selling books, electronics, clothes or anything else, the importance of the delivery processes to your customer relationships is the same.
 Particularly when you work in a market where many vendors have similar offers (in terms of products, pricing, etc.) quick and precise delivery becomes an important selling point.

 By integrating an SMS service with your order handling system, you can keep your customers in the loop about where their package is, what stage of delivery it is in, and when it will arrive.
 SMS is a cost-effective and easy way to send automated messages that are delivered, and usually read, very quickly.